-We recalled times when we'd made an unwilling amends out of obligation to keep the peace, but it wasn't heartfelt or genuine.
-Such an amends gave us no relief.
-We may have even felt worse, with resentment and anger growing.
-We compared that to a time when we'd made a heartfelt amends and considered how that felt.
-We realized that a willing heart unencumbered by anger and resentment could give a true, genuine amends.
+We recalled times when we'd made amends unwillingly, out of obligation or to keep the peace, but it wasn't heartfelt or genuine.
+Such amends gave us no relief.
+Sometimes, we even felt worse, and resentment and anger grew.
+We compared that to a time when we'd made heartfelt amends and considered how that felt.
+We realized that a willing heart unencumbered by anger and resentment could give true, genuine amends.
 We sought to find that place within us for each person on our list.

 We asked our Higher Power for help with willingness.
 Perhaps there were people on our list to whom we were already willing and eager to make amends.
 Yet there were others with whom we still struggled, so we asked our Higher Power simply for the willingness to be willing.
-In such instances, we may have found it helpful to look with fresh eyes at those more challenging people on our list and to see things from their perspective.
+In such instances, some of us found it helpful to look with fresh eyes at those more challenging people on our list and to see things from their perspective.
 We sought to accept them as they were.
 We began to feel compassion and empathy toward them.
 Those feelings were indications that we were becoming willing.
 From this place we could feel resentment toward them slip away, and peace and forgiveness take its place.
 We felt a weight lifted from us.